Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter020.md

 # Chapter 20 — Bone and Antler Arts

-The spiritual trace from the stone circle clung to Lin like morning mist—a persistent reminder of power mishandled and trust damaged.
-She pressed her palms against the rough wooden seat as their cart lurched through another rut, trying to focus on the muddy track ahead rather than the elder's disappointed face that haunted her thoughts.
+Snow rimed the cart's edges and the wheel hubs sang a thin, metallic note as they rolled.
+Under that music, Lin could still feel the stone circle's echo—an almost-personal frequency that made the air around her hum.
+She kept her hands flat against the rough wood and watched the road, folding the elder's disappointed face into the back of her mind where it couldn't steer her.

-"You're brooding again," Willi observed from beside her, adjusting her satchel as the cart swayed.
-"I can practically hear the guilt grinding in your head."
+Willi tapped Lin's knee with the toe of a boot.
+"You look like you swallowed the weather," she said, tightening her strap.
+"Enough of the mournful artist act."

-"I nearly got us exiled," Lin said quietly.
+"I nearly got us exiled," Lin admitted instead of answering the joke.
 "If your dampers hadn't worked..."

-"But they did work.
-And Greta's notes saved the day."
-Willi's practical tone carried just enough warmth to take the sting out.
-"We learned something valuable about containing mishaps.
-That's not failure—that's education."
+Willi shrugged and produced a small, wry smile.
+"They worked.
+Greta's notes kept us honest.
+We didn't lose the village—only a little pride.
+That counts as progress."

 Greta looked up from her ledger with a mock-serious expression.
 "Though I notice you still packed three extra sets of notes this time, just in case Lin decides to turn the entire countryside into a leyline web again."